BRC20 Pinning Attack: BRC20 Pinning Attack

-The attacker further leverages mempool congestion \( C_{\text{m}} \) to maximize the delay in confirmation (Line 7\&22). \( C_{\text{m}} \) is the ratio of the current number of unconfirmed transactions to a network-defined threshold that represents \textit{normal} congestion levels~\cite{romiti2019deep}.
-The attacker calculates the total delay \( T_\text{delay} \) and compares it to the threshold time \( T_\text{bar} \) to assess whether the attack has succeeded or failed (Line 9\&28).
-If successful, the target's liquidity is diminished by \( m \).
-When \( m \) equals the maximum available amount \( X \) of \( B_{\text{avail}}^{A_t} \) (i.e., \( f = 1 \)), \( B_{\text{avail}}^{A_t} \) is completely depleted, indicating a full drain of \( B_{\text{avail}}^{A_t} \)'s liquidity (Line 24).
-If the attack fails, the attacker can relaunch additional attempts (Line 20).
-The attack is considered a failure only if the maximum number of retries \( N \) is reached without meeting the success criterion (Line 38).
+The attacker further exploits mempool congestion, denoted as \( C_{\text{m}} \), to amplify confirmation delays (Line 7\&22).
+Here, \( C_{\text{m}} \) is defined as the ratio between the number of unconfirmed transactions and a baseline threshold representing \textit{normal} network congestion~\cite{romiti2019deep}.

+To evaluate the effectiveness of the attack, the attacker computes the total delay \( T_{\text{delay}} \) and compares it against a pre-defined threshold \( T_{\text{bar}} \) (Line 9\&28).
+If \( T_{\text{delay}} > T_{\text{bar}} \), the attack is deemed successful, as it results in the temporary immobilization of liquidity amounting to \( m \).
+In the extreme case where \( m \) equals the total available balance \( X \) of the target address \( B_{\text{avail}}^{A_t} \) (i.e., \( f = 1 \)), the entire available liquidity is effectively locked (Line 24).
+If the delay falls short of the threshold, the attacker may retry with adjusted parameters (Line 20).
+The attack is considered a failure only if the maximum number of attempts \( N \) is reached without achieving \( T_{\text{delay}} > T_{\text{bar}} \) (Line 38).

 \end{packeditemize}